BogdanK0451/origin-trail/README.md

 # Ethereum Transaction Crawler

 A web application that allows users to explore and visualize Ethereum blockchain transactions for any given wallet address.
-Built with Vue 3, TypeScript, and Vite for the frontend, with a backend service in Node (in another repo) that interfaces with Etherscan and Infura APIs.
+Built with Vue 3, TypeScript, and Vite for the frontend, with a backend service in Node that interfaces with Etherscan and Infura APIs.

 ## 🌟 Features